rehierl/node-tree-outliner/3-basic-design/3-9-0-design-y.md

 scope.

 Note that this should not be understood as an argument against such an option.
-That is, because there is no other way to deviate from the default definitions.
+That is, because there is no other way to deviate from default definitions.

 > Structural relationship